microsoft/quick-authentication/docs/quick-authentication-reference.md

 If this method is called before initialization has been done using [ms.auth.initialize](#method-msauthinitialize) or using div ["ms-auth-initialize"](./quick-authentication-how-to.md#option-1-add-sign-in-button-via-html), then it will throw exception.

+In [redirect flow](./quick-authentication-how-to.md#msauthstartsignin-in-redirect-mode), the callback will not be called.
+Instead a full page redirection flow to MSA server will start.

 ## Method: ms.auth.startGetCurrentAccount

 `ms.auth.startGetCurrentAccount` can be used to determine if the current user signed-in.
 See the following code example for understanding usage of this method: